Annual Corporate Self-Assessment Report

 The report is expected to include the Council's conclusions regarding the level of its performance and the extent to which it has fulfilled its duties and obligations.
 The report is not expected to present new evidence, but instead draws together the many other reports and self-assessments that the Council is responsible for developing during the course of the year.
 The Annual Corporate Self-Assessment report outlines the information available via these other sources and provides a series of judgements based on the recommendations made by those reports.

 Further detail regarding the Council's performance in meeting its governance obligations may be obtained from the Powys Annual Governance Statement (AGS).
 This document sets out the processes and safeguards that Powys County Council has in place to ensure good governance practice and describes any improvements and recommendations recorded during the previous financial period.
-The two documents, when considered in combination, provide a comprehensive self-assessment that describes how the Council judges itself to have performed during 2021/22.
+The two documents, when considered in combination, provide a comprehensive self-assessment that describes how the Council judges itself to have performed.

 The Local Government and Elections (Wales) Act 2021 was passed into law in April 2021 and places an obligation on local authorities in Wales to provide an annual report setting out how they are fulfilling their 'performance requirements'.
 In practice, this means that PCC will need to evidence: